JamunaSenthil/JamunaSenthil/README.md

 ### 🎓 Student Placement Portal
 A web application that simplifies placement management for students and administrators.

-### 🌦 WeatherWise AI
-An intelligent weather forecasting application with modern UI and AI-powered insights.

-### 🍔 Food Ordering Website
-A responsive online food ordering platform with an interactive user interface.

-### 📡 Rogue Access Point Detector
-A cybersecurity project for detecting rogue Wi-Fi access points and improving network security.

----

 # 📊 GitHub Stats